-We illustrate global data isolation with SilverLine using Figure 2.
+Figure 2(a) and Figure 2(b) show how SilverLine enforces data isolation between the cloud and external users.
 Suppose that a tenant deploys a Web service that accepts user logins and displays user-specific information (e.g., an online banking site).
-All of the tenant's virtual machines run Pedigree, all dom0s run Silver-Line enforcer and access the data from SilverLine storage service VM.
-The tenant configures SilverLine policies such that each user's data gets a unique label.

-After a successful login, login process passes the connection-id and the username to the declassifier.
+All of the tenant's virtual machines run Pedigree, all dom0s run SilverLine enforcer and access the data from SilverLine storage service VM.
+The tenant specifies SilverLine policies so that each user's data receives a unique label.
+After a successful login, the login process passes the connection-id and the username to the declassifier.
 New worker threads are spawned for each logged-in user that read labeled user data from the storage service and output the same data but with the label removed.
 The output data is sent from the declassifier successfully flows through the enforcer, because the data has already been declassified.

-Figure 2 shows the interactions of a normal user Alex and a malicious user Bob.
+Figure 2(a) also shows the interactions between a normal user Alex and SilverLine.
 Alex logs in the system and requests for his balance.
 His responses are labeled only with his label 'A'.
-The declassifier strips his label and since the enforcer does not find any sensitive labels attached to the replies, it lets them go through.
-User Bob exploits an SQL injection bug in the Internet-facing Web service of the tenant and attempts to retrieve Alex's data.
+The then declassifier removes Alex's label; because the enforcer does not find any sensitive labels attached to the replies, forwards the traffic.
+On the other hand, lets say a malicious user Bob exploits an SQL injection bug in the Internet-facing Web service of the tenant and attempts to retrieve Alex's data as shown in Figure 2(b).
 Since the declassifier has only associated Bob's connection with Bob's label, it will only strip Bob's label from database replies.
 Alex's data that Bob requested will continue to have Alex's label associated with it when it reaches the enforcer, and the enforcer will drop such packets.
-Even if Bob can trick any of the other internal VMs into sending the data directly outside bypassing the declassifier VM, the enforcers present in each of the dom0s will drop that connection.
+Even if Bob can trick any of the other internal VMs into sending the data directly outside bypassing the declassifier VM, the enforcers in each of the dom0s will drop that connection.